 In addition to the Open Service, the GSA will also oversee the Galileo Search and Rescue Service (SAR), Commercial Service and Public Regulated Service (PRS).
 Galileo’s SAR service will provide a fundamental contribution to the SAR service provided worldwide by COSPAS-SARSAT (C/S) through the MEOSAR programme.
 The Galileo Commercial Service, on the other hand, is dedicated to high precision applications and will provide the first ever GNSS spreading code encryption for purely civil purposes, while the PRS will offer the most available and robust Galileo service to authorised entities for use in government applications.

 The GSA’s role will grow considerably in the exploitation phase, starting with the declaration of Initial Services, as it becomes the day-to-day interface with the ESA on a range of areas, including infrastructure roll-out and maintenance.
-Starting in 2017, the GSA will also procure the system’s main operations and will operate such key service facilities as the Galileo Security Monitoring Centre (GSMC) in France and the UK, the European GNSS Service Centre (GSC) in Spain, and the Galileo Reference Centre (GRC) in the Netherlands.
+Starting in 2017, the GSA will also procure the system’s main operations and will operate such key service facilities as the Galileo Security Monitoring Centre (GSMC) in France and in Spain, the European GNSS Service Centre (GSC) in Spain, and the Galileo Reference Centre (GRC) in the Netherlands.

 Within this role, the GSA’s service goals for Galileo by 2020 include: